 - Email your legislators.
-We’ve provided a pre-written form letter, but feel free to make changes or write your own letter and send it.
+We’ve provided a pre-written form letter (link no longer available), but feel free to make changes or write your own letter and send it.
 If you write your own, be sure they know your situation and what you stand to lose if this passes.

 - Use social media to share your position and stories regarding your health care situation and be sure to use the hashtags #ProtectNoFault and #NO5013.
 Tell your story and let people know that the care being received would be impossible under the Duggan-Leonard plan.

 Help us protect defend the system of care critical to so many Michiganders who have been, and unfortunately will be, auto accident survivors and their families.

 Following the success of our letter writing campaign at the Advocacy Station during the Fall Conference, BIAMI and Rainbow Rehab are going to continue the letter writing.
 During the Fall Conference, we were able to send over 1,000 letters.
 We want to keep that momentum going!
 Got to our letter writing page to submit yours today.

 This past Sunday, "STATE CHAMPS!" aired a special on concussions.
 While this program is usually directed at teens. this episode was made with parents of student athletes in mind.
 It details what concussions are, its signs and symptoms, what Michigan's high schools are doing to make all sports as safe as possible, and what parents can do to help their kids.

 Many, many thanks to BIAMI member Dr. Jeffrey Kutcher and The Sports Neurology Clinic, as well as the Michigan high School Athletic Association, for their outstanding collaboration on this piece entitled, "Concussion and the Modern Athlete."
 Well done!